dsciocan/portfolio-page/README.md

 ## Description

 Page that showcases my most recent work.
-Itis made up of three sections: About me, Work and Contact me.
+It is made up of three sections: About me, Work and Contact me.

 "About me" contains a short description and my picture.